The Desert Rats (film)

-The Desert Rats is a 1953 American black-and-white war film from 20th Century Fox, produced by Robert L. Jacks, directed by Robert Wise, that stars Richard Burton, James Mason, and Robert Newton.
-The film's storyline concerns the Siege of Tobruk in North Africa during World War II.
+The Desert Rats is a 1953 American black-and-white war film from 20th Century Fox, produced by Robert L. Jacks, directed by Robert Wise, starring Richard Burton, James Mason, and Robert Newton.
+The film's storyline concerns the Siege of Tobruk in 1941 North Africa during World War II.

 Plot

-During mid-April 1941 in North Africa, German field marshal Erwin Rommel (James Mason) and his Afrika Korps have driven the British Army back toward Egypt and the vital Suez Canal.
+German field marshal Erwin Rommel and his Afrika Korps have driven the British Army back toward Egypt and the vital Suez Canal.
 Standing in Rommel's way is Tobruk, a constant threat to his supply lines.
-The 9th Australian Division are charged with holding the port for two months, at which time they are to be relieved.

-The defending Allied general (Robert Douglas) chooses British Captain "Tammy" MacRoberts (Richard Burton), an experienced field officer, to take command of newly arrived, untried Australian troops.
-The no-nonsense MacRoberts, disliked by the undisciplined Australians, is surprised to see in their ranks his former schoolmaster, Tom Bartlett (Robert Newton), an alcoholic dismissed from education for drunkenness.
-MacRoberts offers to transfer him to a safer billet, but Bartlett turns him down.
+The 9th Australian Division are charged with holding the port.
+The defending Allied general chooses British Captain MacRoberts to take command of newly arrived, untried Australian troops.
+The no-nonsense MacRoberts, disliked by the undisciplined Australians, is surprised to see in their ranks his former schoolmaster, Tom Bartlett, an alcoholic dismissed from education for drunkenness.
+MacRoberts offers to transfer him to a safer billet, but Bartlett refuses.
 The troops are sent directly into the front lines, where they dig in and prepare for Rommel's assault.
-The Allied general masses his artillery where he guesses the Germans will strike.
-His gamble pays off.
-Under cover of a sandstorm, Rommel's tanks and infantry attack exactly where the general predicted and head directly at MacRoberts' men, but the Germans are beaten back.
-As a result, MacRoberts is elevated to battalion command and made lieutenant colonel.
+Under cover of a sandstorm, Rommel's tanks and infantry attack where the Allied general predicted and head directly at MacRoberts' men.
+The Germans are beaten back.
+As a result, MacRoberts is made lieutenant colonel and battalion commander.

-It is later decided to send out small commando raids every night, exacting a toll on Nazi positions.
-But during a successful raid on a Nazi ammunition dump, MacRoberts is wounded and captured.
+It is later decided to send out small commando raids every night, exacting a toll on German positions.
+But during a successful raid on a German ammunition dump, MacRoberts is wounded and captured.
 While being treated by a German doctor, he encounters Rommel, who has been shot by a strafing Spitfire.
 Although he is respectful, MacRoberts points out to the field marshal that Tobruk is a thorn in his side.
 Rommel, amused by his brashness, orders he be treated well.
-Later, MacRoberts escapes and makes his way back to Allied lines.
-The siege of Tobruk carries on for months.
-As a result, MacRoberts fears his men are becoming weary and will need to be relieved.
-After constant attacks and shelling by the Germans, MacRoberts believes they can take no more.
+Later, MacRoberts escapes and makes his way back to Tobruk.

+The siege goes on for months, and MacRoberts fears his men are becoming weary and will need to be relieved.
+After constant attacks and shelling by the Germans, he believes they can take no more.
 Surprisingly, the self-admitted coward, Bartlett, begs him to hang on.
-To MacRoberts' surprise, the rest of his men refuse to abandon their position.
+To MacRoberts' surprise, the rest of his men refuse to abandon their positions.
 Eventually, the Australians hear bagpipes announcing the arrival of a relief column.
-After a hard-fought 242 days, the Allies have relieved Tobruk.
+After a hard-fought 242 days, the Allies have retained Tobruk.